Andrew Davis (conductor): Melbourne

 In June 2012 the Melbourne Symphony Orchestra (MSO) named Davis its chief conductor, effective in January 2013, with an initial contract of four years.
 In July 2015, the MSO extended Davis's contract through 2019.
 He conducted chorus and orchestra in August 2012 in works by Percy Grainger, including Tribute to Foster, and subsequently recorded them.
 He recorded with the orchestra orchestral works by the Australian composer Carl Vine, which was nominated for an ARIA Music Awards in the category Best Classical Album.
 Davis concluded his MSO chief conductorship in December 2019, and was named Conductor Laureate the following year.

 Personal life

 Davis and his wife Gianna Rolandi resided in Chicago.
 They married in 1989 and their marriage lasted until her death in 2021.
-Their son Edward Frazier Davis, born in 1989, is a composer and a graduate of Knox College.
+Their son Ed Frazier Davis is a composer and conductor.

 Davis died from leukaemia in Chicago, on 20 April 2024, at the age of 80.

 Repertoire

 Davis performed a wide range of repertoire, with a particular focus on British composers, such as Harrison Birtwistle, Benjamin Britten, Edward Elgar and Michael Tippett, He conducted the British premiere of Tippett's The Mask of Time.
 Davis programmed 20th-century music by composers including Pierre Boulez, Leoš Janáček and Olivier Messiaen, and participated in world premieres, both as player and conductor.